d2iq-ps/dcos-migrate/cassandra/README.md

 ```
 ➜ python3 ./cassandra/scripts/main.py --help

-usage: main.py [-h] [--version] {backup,install} ...
+usage: main.py [-h] [--version] {backup,install,migrate} ...

 positional arguments:
+  {backup,install,migrate}
-  {backup,install}  sub-commands available
+                        sub-commands available
-    backup          Backup the DC/OS package data
+    backup              Backup the DC/OS package configurations and data
-    install         Translate the MesosCloud based configs to KubernetesCloud
+    install             Translate the MesosCloud based configs to
-                    based configs and print install instructions.
+                        KubernetesCloud based configs and print install
+                        instructions.
+    migrate             Restore the Schema and Data from the backup of
+                        MesosCloud based Cassandra to KubernetesCloud based
+                        Cassandra

 optional arguments:
   -h, --help            show this help message and exit
   --version             show program's version number and exit
 ```

 ### Overview
 At a higher level, migration can be seen as three steps:

-1. Backup the DC/OS Cassandra configurations, metadata, and data locally.
+1. Backup the DC/OS Cassandra configurations locally, as well as support backup of metadata and data on S3.
 2. Install Cassandra on Konvoy by translating the above downloaded configuration and adding other customization
-3. Restore the backed up data from Cassandra on DC/OS to Cassandra on Konvoy.
+3. Optional, If any schema and data backup available on S3, restore it in Cassandra on Konvoy.

 These steps are explained in following steps:

 ### `1.backup`

-By providing a service name or app-id (defaults to `/cassandra`), all the configuration and data backups can be downloaded to local file system.
+By providing a service name or app-id (defaults to `/cassandra`), all the configuration can be downloaded to local file system and data can be backed up to S3.

 ```
 ➜ python3 ./cassandra/scripts/main.py backup --help

 usage: main.py backup [-h] [-t TARGET_DIR] [--app-id APP_ID]
+                      [--only-conf ONLY_CONF] [--app-version APP_VERSION]
+                      [--snapshot-name SNAPSHOT_NAME]
+                      [--bucket-name BUCKET_NAME] [--keyspaces KEYSPACES]
+                      [--aws-key AWS_KEY] [--aws-secret AWS_SECRET]
+                      [--aws-session-id AWS_SESSION_ID]
+                      [--aws-session-token AWS_SESSION_TOKEN]
+                      [--aws-region AWS_REGION] [--https-proxy HTTPS_PROXY]

 optional arguments:
   -h, --help            show this help message and exit